HOME ABOUT US DONATE ASK THE RABBI CONTACT US

 For pictures of the Mikvah opening click here, & click here for news coverages.

-A hundred and fifty people attended the grand opening ceremony of the Oxford Slager Family Mikvah, formally opened last week by the Chief Rabbi of Israel, Rabbi Yona Metzger.
-The state-of-the-art Mikvah was built by Chabad of Oxford on the site of the Oxford Chabad House, 75 Cowley Rd, and cost over £250,000.
+A hundred and fifty people attended the grand opening ceremony of the Oxford Slager Family Mikvah, formally opened last week by the Chief Rabbi of Israel, Rabbi Yona Metzger, and head of Chabad Lubavitch UK rabbi Nachman Sudak.
+The state-of-the-art luxury Mikvah was built by Chabad of Oxford on the site of the Oxford Chabad House, 75 Cowley Rd, and a cost of over £250,000.

-The event was chaired by Rabbi Eli and Freidy Brackman, directors of Chabad of Oxford, and attended by many dignitaries and leading rabbis, including Dayan Gelly, Head of the London Beth Din, Rabbi N. Sudak, Head of Lubavitch Foundation UK, Lord Mayor of Oxford, Cllr.
+The event was chaired by Rabbi Eli and Freidy Brackman, directors of Chabad of Oxford, and was attended by many dignitaries and leading rabbis, including Dayan Gelly, Head of the London Beth Din, Lord Mayor of Oxford, Cllr.
 Susannah Pressel, city councillors, members of the Jewish community and students.
 As the Mikvah serves also regional communities, there were also present representatives from the Reading Hebrew Congregation.

 The Mikvah is called the “Slager Family Mikvah” after the name of its principle benefactor, Oxford alumnus David Slager, and the event was attended by his parents Mr. and Mrs. Robert Slager as guest of honours, representing the family.